Final Fantasy

-is a Japanese science fantasy anthology media franchise created by Hironobu Sakaguchi and developed and owned by Square Enix (formerly Square).
-The franchise centers on a series of fantasy and science fantasy role-playing video games.
-The first game in the series was released in 1987, with 15 numbered main entries having been released to date.
-The franchise has since branched into other video game genres such as tactical role-playing, action role-playing, massively multiplayer online role-playing, racing, third-person shooter, fighting, and rhythm, as well as branching into other media, including CGI films, anime, manga, and novels.
+is a Japanese fantasy anthology media franchise created by Hironobu Sakaguchi which is owned, developed, and published by Square Enix (formerly Square).
+The franchise centers on a series of fantasy role-playing video games.
+The first game in the series was released in 1987, with 16 numbered main entries having been released to date.

+The franchise has since branched into other video game genres such as tactical role-playing, action role-playing, massively multiplayer online role-playing, racing, third-person shooter, fighting, and rhythm, as well as branching into other media, including films, anime, manga, and novels.

-Final Fantasy primary installments are generally stand-alone anthology series of role-playing games, each with different settings, plots and main characters, but the franchise is linked by several recurring elements, including game mechanics and recurring character names.
+Final Fantasy is mostly an anthology series with primary installments being standalone role-playing games, each with different settings, plots and main characters, but the franchise is linked by several recurring elements, including game mechanics and recurring character names.
 Each plot centers on a particular group of heroes who are battling a great evil, but also explores the characters' internal struggles and relationships.
 Character names are frequently derived from the history, languages, pop culture, and mythologies of cultures worldwide.
 The mechanics of each game involve similar battle systems and maps.

 Final Fantasy has been both critically and commercially successful.
-Several entries are regarded as some of the greatest video games, with the series selling more than 200 million copies worldwide, making it one of the best-selling video game franchises of all time.
-The series is well known for its innovation, visuals, such as the inclusion of full-motion videos (FMVs), photorealistic character models, and music by Nobuo Uematsu.
+Several entries are regarded as some of the greatest video games of all time, with the series selling more than 200 million copies worldwide, making it one of the best-selling video game franchises of all time.
+The series is well known for its innovation, cutting-edge visuals such as the inclusion of full-motion videos and photorealistic character models, and music by the likes of Nobuo Uematsu.
 It has popularized many features now common in role-playing games, also popularizing the genre as a whole in markets outside Japan.

 Media

 Games

 The first installment of the series was released in Japan on December 18, 1987.
 Subsequent games are numbered and given a story unrelated to previous games, so the numbers refer to volumes rather than to sequels.
 Many Final Fantasy games have been localized for markets in North America, Europe, and Australia on numerous video game consoles, personal computers (PC), and mobile phones.
-As of November 2016, the series includes the main installments from Final Fantasy to Final Fantasy XV, as well as direct sequels and spin-offs, both released and confirmed as being in development.
+As of June 2023, the series includes the main installments from Final Fantasy to Final Fantasy XVI, as well as direct sequels and spin-offs, both released and confirmed as being in development.
 Most of the older games have been remade or re-released on multiple platforms.